Last Updated on July 27, 2022

 Not everyone likes water, and that’s ok.
 There are plenty of ways to stay hydrated and it’s not like everyone is all that hydrated properly in the first place.
 But!
 Disney is a whole other beast.
 It is important that guests stay hydrated, especially during those hot Florida days, which are basically every day.

 Disney is so adamant that their guests drink enough water, that they have installed themed bottle refill stations throughout the Parks and Quick service restaurants are obliged to provide free cups of ice water upon request.
 There is never a need to buy bottled water unless you really want to.
 Here are our favorite water bottles for Disney World.

 That being said, drink up and learn to like water.
 It doesn’t even need to be your favorite drink, it just needs to make you not gag at the thought of drinking it more than coffee/wine (while on vacation, not IRL.
 Let’s be realistic).

-10. Rest and relax the days before your vacation
+10. Rest Days before your vacation

 When it comes to prepping your body for Disney, it is important that you have a rest day just before taking off.
 You will still want to get out and stretch your legs on your 2-day car ride to Orlando but when flying, take the day off before flying over.

 It is important that your body has a rest day, especially when jumping head-first into Disney World.
 The visual/emotional/logistical strain on the body is enough to exhaust the best athlete.
 Take a day off, center yourself, and get ready for the happiest place on earth.